pierregermain/MyDrupal/d8/bam/readme.markdown

 ### Routing Component

+Example: `22-symfony-routing-component`

-Our routing code in front.php is very rudimentary.
+Our routing code in *front.php* is very rudimentary.
 Let's use the symfony routing component for that.

+We will import it updating our composer.json file.

+To do that we run `composer update` instead of `composer install`.

+We move our routing to a separate file called `app.php`.
+Now we need to `use Symfony\Component\Routing;` in app.php and front.php.

+We now use a matcher class to match routes.
+We also have added some examples howto generate URL's.